burlishridhar/Getting-and-Cleaning-Data-Course-Project/README.md

 Step 3 - Define the relevant names and positions to be extracted for features and activities

-This step feines the positions and names for teh features and activities
+This step defines the positions and names for the features and activities

 Step 4 - Define a function to get a clean data frame from the 'train' dataset